-In addition to TDRs, we also use a discounted cash flow methodology for our home equity and residential real estate loan classes.
-We determine effective interest rates considering contractual cash flows adjusted for estimated prepayments.
-Changes in the ALLL due to the impact of the passage of time under the discounted cash flow estimate are recognized through the provision for credit losses.
+Prior to January 1, 2023, we used a discounted cash flow methodology for our home equity and residential real estate loan classes, in addition to our TDR portfolios.
+We determined effective interest rates considering contractual cash flows adjusted for estimated prepayments.
+Changes in the ALLL due to the impact of the passage of time under the discounted cash flow estimate were recognized through the provision for credit losses.